kachristensen/Current-Dnd-Campaigns/Session Notes/17 -  Maghaven I (8-10-25).md

 ## IC Synopsis - Tales from Persephone
-> After a night with Valindra of resting and bathing, We headed downstairs for breakfast while waiting For the others to join us, though in doing so Conversed with Taryn to learn and know
+> After a night with Valindra of resting and bathing, We headed downstairs for breakfast while waiting
-   Of the woman we found ourselves appraising
+   As the others joined us, though in doing so Conversed with Taryn to learn and know
-   /
+   Of the woman we found ourselves mutually appraising /
    She gifted me a dress she'd sewn overnight
    Which I accepted in return for breakfast despite
    My rising suspicions she was more than she seemed In talking, we were able to pinpoint and glean
-   Of her origins from the lands of snow and white
+   Of her origins from lands of snow, ice, and white
    /
-   She informed us of her hometown of Vienemas
+   She informed us of the town of Vienemas
-   And the river Norvegg she had crossed
+   And the river Norvegg she had ere crossed
-   Complimented our beauty and seemed intrigued
+   She complimented our beauty and seemed intrigued
    By my companions and seeming lovers in league
-   As we discussed the differences of her land in frost /
+   As we discussed the differences of her home in frost /
    Though I struggled to tell if she meant to deceive I nudged Rem to gaze and perceive